 Agility developed the first API-driven headless CMS in the market circa 2003.
 Since then, Agility's API-first CMS has been the foundation others have tried to build on.
 As an API-first CMS, Agility CMS helps you move data in and out of your CMS using API calls.
 API-centricity, the backbone of Agility's modular architecture, allows you to deploy content on the fly by any team member.

 4 | Enhanced Security

 Traditional headless platforms like Drupal aren't as secure as they should be.
-Monolith CMSs, in fact, are prone to cyberattacks that almost any person can carry out without the need for an extensive toolset or knowledge.
+Monolith CMSs are prone to cyberattacks that almost any person can carry out without the need for an extensive toolset or knowledge.
 SQL injections and brute force attacks are only two of the potential security issues Drupal can face.
-As a headless CMS, Agility CMS protects your data from SQL injections and all kinds of cyberattacks while also ensuring compliance today and in the future.
+As a headless CMS, Agility CMS protects your data from SQL injections and all kinds of cyberattacks while ensuring compliance today and in the future.

 5 | Future-proof